JingxiZhang-77/AC215_888/README.md

 ## Project Goal
 Design and build a web-based tool that uses large language models to help hospitals and healthcare staff efficiently and accurately classify safety incident reports following the HPI methodology.

+## Milestone 3

+In this milestone, we focused on preparing our Milestone 3 presentation, consolidating the project materials, visualizations, and slides.
+All related files and deliverables have been organized under the /reports/Milestone3_Presentation.pdf directory for easy access and review.

 ## Milestone 2
 In this milestone, we completed the implementation of two important components of our project: